SCHÖTTMER - RESEARCH HUB

 19.3.
 Should any provision of these GTC be or become invalid, unenforceable or incomplete, this shall not affect the validity of the remaining provisions.
 In place of the invalid, impracticable or missing provision, the provision shall be deemed to be agreed which the contracting parties would have reasonably agreed if they had been aware of the invalidity, impracticability or incompleteness.

 These GTC exist in both German and English language versions.
-The English language version is for translation purposes only.
+The English language version is executed by automated translation for translation purposes only.
 Only the German language version is authoritative.